yask123/Auto-MP3-Lyrics-Tagger/README.md

 Auto-MP3-Lyrics-Tagger
 ======================

-This program will automatically search for the `Lyrics` of the song online ,Download the lyrics for the song and add the `Lyrics` to the song via `eyed3` Tagger.
+This program will automatically search for the `Lyrics` of the song online then download the lyrics for the song and add then `Lyrics` to the song via `eyed3` Tagger.
+All songs lyrics fetched in one go!

 ### Instructions
 * Download the archive and extract the `.py` file wherever you have your song collections.